Samatta and Thiam lead Fenerbahce past Paintsil’s MKE Ankaragucu | Goal.com

 Bulut’s men were in firm control of the tie as they dominated ball possession to take a two-goal advantage into the half-time break.
 Before heading for the tunnel, Thiam was cautioned by referee Arda Kardesler for a careless tackle.

-In the second-half, they continued from where they stopped - getting a third goal in the 67th minute through Enner Valencia to halt Mustafa Dalci’s side ambition of launching a comeback.
+In the second half, they continued from where they stopped - getting a third goal in the 67th minute through Enner Valencia to halt Mustafa Dalci’s side's ambition of launching a comeback.

 Ankaragucu pulled one back through substitute Emre Gural who beat goalkeeper Altay Bayindir from close range in the third minute of added time.

-Samatta who now boasts of three league goals in the 2020-21 campaign was on parade from start to finish alongside Congolese defender Marcel Tisserand, while Thiam was substitute for compatriot Papiss Cisse in the 73rd minute.
+Samatta who now boasts three league goals in the 2020-21 campaign was on parade from start to finish alongside Congolese defender Marcel Tisserand, while Thiam was substituted for compatriot Papiss Cisse in the 73rd minute.
 Whereas, Moroccan midfielder Nabil Dirar was not listed for the game.

 For the visiting side, Ghana international Joseph Paintsil saw every minute of action while Congolese forward Jonathan Bolingi - who is on loan from Royal Antwerp - was taken off for Gural in the 58th minute.
 Senegalese midfielder Assane Diousse was an unused substitute by manager Dalci.

-Thanks to this result, Fenerbahce are now joint leaders with Besiktas after accruing 38 points from 18 fixtures, while Ankaragucu are 19th in the log with 15 points from same number of matches.
+Thanks to this result, Fenerbahce are now joint leaders with Besiktas after accruing 38 points from 18 fixtures, while Ankaragucu are 19th on the log with 15 points from the same number of matches.